scayetanot/flickr-demo-app/README.md

 - In case the list of photos returned is empty, a "No Photos" is displayed.
 User has to either user the search bar with empty string to gather the recent photos or enter a search term.
 - 3 columns grid

-## What I Wanted to add
+## What I Wanted to add/improve

 - When no photos, add a button to pull recent photos or just automatic trigger after few seconds
 - Support of Network Time-out in addition of error management
-- Pagination mechanism on develop branch
 - Add Unit test cases
+- Change Paging mechanism to move it out of the viewModel and performance issue. there is a condition testing issue when searching (paging branch ONLY)
+- Add refresh on pull